ivakoleva/javacourse181112/tasks.md

+22.11:

+* Loops exercise elaboration
+    ** add lambda stream.forEach implementation
+    ** add looping and modifying a collection (using iterator)

 20.11:

-*future age calculator v0.2:
+* Future age calculator v0.2
-    * implement multiple program arguments support (unlimited number) *assume and rely on user input (int values)
+    ** implement multiple program arguments support (unlimited number) ** assume and rely on user input (int values)
-    *sum all of the parameters,then print to output
+    ** sum all of the parameters, then print to stdout (use while or do-while)
+        *** bonus: do input validation - natural numbers only; exit(1) if otherwise

+* Loops exercise - for each loop type (while; do-while; for; foreach) ** automatically (using loop), initialize an array with values ** print the array to stdout

+* Votes v0.3 application
+    * refactor, using loops

 19.11:

-* Create an app that :
+* Create a Chromosomes application that:
-    * based on human gender, print chromosomes (male: xy, female: xx)
-    * use switch-based check
+    ** based on human gender, prints chromosomes (male: yx/xy; female: xx) ** use switch-based check
-    * parameters supplied by user
+    ** parameters supplied by user
-    * accepts program arguments
-    * prints chromosomes to stdout
+    ** prints chromosomes to stdout (letter by letter)
+* port the code to use Gender enum instead of any string value

+* Votes v0.2 application
+    * introduce enum usage (vote answer yes/no)
+    * implement votes counting then printing to stdout
+    * introduce person multi-dimensional array (Object), then populate:
+        ** first element of each inner person array - EGN ** second element - name
+        ** third - Vote (enum)

 15.11: